Do I need nature or science papers-title

-If you want to work and succeed in an environment where high impact papers are necessary you must have high impact papers.
-Interestingly, PhD students and postdocs are quite often not aware in which contexts impact factors play a role – and where not!
+Interestingly, PhD students and postdocs are often unaware in which contexts impact factors play a role – and where not!

-There is a lot of debate whether impact factors measure anything useful to define scientific quality and there are multiple suggestions for alternative ranking systems.
-However, here I want to describe some of the societal effects of the “impact factor culture” in science:
+There is a lot of debate about whether impact factors measure anything useful to define scientific quality, and there are multiple suggestions for alternative ranking systems.

 HIGH IMPACT FACTORS ARE THE “CURRENCY OF FAME” IN ACADEMIA

-High impact factors are the “currency of fame” in science because they lead to invitations to give invited talks and become session chairman during scientific meetings, become member or chairman of scientific committees, to become reviewer for or editor of important scientific journals and get much more press coverage after a publication.
-Similarly, labs with high impact factor publications often attract more excellent and ambitious candidates for open positions.
-Finally, scientific prizes are given mostly if not always to researchers with high impact publications.
+High impact factors are the “currency of fame” in science because they lead to invitations to give invited talks and become session chairman during scientific meetings, become member or chair of scientific committees, become a reviewer for or editor of famous scientific journals, and get much more press coverage after a publication.

 HIGH IMPACT FACTORS LEAD TO MORE PUBLIC FUNDING IN ACADEMIA